 Amy's extensive dance knowledge from her own personal dance training to everything her parents taught her enables her to continue providing the highest quality of dance training from children to professional dancers.
 Amy has an eye for developing programs for dancers of any age.

 In 1993, Peg passed away and Amy assumed all of her mother’s responsibilities of running the School.
 She also became her father’s personal assistant at this time until his death in 2008.
 Amy credits both of her parents for her love and dedication to offering the highest quality of dance instruction to all ages at all levels, as she loves building confidence and guiding dancers from age 2 to professionals.
 She is the proud mother of Lauren, Edward, and Sarah.
 Her maternal qualities contribute to the family oriented nature of the School.

-Amy is committed to preserving her father’s legacy.
+In 2017, Amy was honored by Culture Shock Chicago for her outstanding commitment to preserving her father’s legacy.
 Gus spent his career educating & training dancers all over the world about Jazz dance.
 Jazz dance, as Gus explained is the only dance form that is always changing and evolving.
 Amy's mission is to continue Gus' vision, as Gus explained "Jazz dance is a living art form, changing with the fashion of the times, but its roots remain in the original classic Jazz method, which never goes out of style."
 Click Here for Press on Amy